iomentum/cargo-breaking/README.md

 - functions,
 - struct fields and generic parameters,
 - enum variants, fields and generic parameters,
-- methods when the implemented type is simple enough.
+- implementations, including methods and associated items,
+- trait definitions.

 As we compare parts of the crate AST, it reports a lot of false positives: